 - include a new last name from marriage or other relationships

 - or add a new last name for adopted children.

-Bring a valid passport if you have changed your name because of marriage, civil partnership or divorce.
+Bring a valid passport if you have changed your name because of marriage, civil partnership, or divorce.
 If your passport is expired, a passport application showing your new name will do.
-Ensure ID you provide with your application and proof of citizenship have the name you wish to use.
-Proof of citizenship must be in your new name, if it is updated.
+Ensure the ID you provide with your application and proof of citizenship have the name you wish to use.
+Proof of citizenship must be in your new name if it is updated.
 Otherwise, bring any current documents with you.